GhalaAlsugair/Mitraqa/README.md

 ✅ Efficient In-Home Visits: Schedule professional visits for maintenance and repairs.

 ✅ Powered by Modern Tech Stack: Developed using Flutter, Firebase, VSCode, GitHub, and Trello.

+Mitraqa aims to simplify home maintenance and enhance user convenience. 🚀